ropa1998/Haskell-Sandbox/README.md

 First of all remember to have GHC installed in your system.
 If you don't, please download it from [here](https://www.haskell.org/platform/).

-After that you must link and compile files in order to compile them, just as you would in C.
+After that you must link and compile files in order to make an executable, just as you would in C.

 ```ghc -o hello hello.hs ```